HexaCluster/pgdsat/README.md

-            1.3.5 - Ensure that the PGDATA partition is encrypted (Manual) 1.4 - Ensure PostgreSQL versions are up-to-date => FAILURE 1.5 - Ensure unused PostgreSQL extensions are removed (Manual) 2 - Directory and File Permissions
+            1.3.5 - Ensure that the PGDATA partition is encrypted (Manual) 1.4 - Ensure PostgreSQL versions are up-to-date => FAILURE 1.5 - Ensure unused PostgreSQL extensions are removed (Manual) 1.6 - Ensure tablespace location is not inside the PGDATA 2 - Directory and File Permissions
           2.1 - Ensure the file permissions mask is correct => FAILURE 2.2 - Check permissions of PGDATA => SUCCESS